 Botox is commonly used to correct forehead wrinkles and the vertical lines that appear between your brows when you frown often referred to as the “11”s or frown lines.
 Because the results are so dramatic, many patients forgo invasive surgery and opt solely for a non-surgical brow lift with Botox.
 It’s also an excellent crow’s feet treatment option.

 The majority of people who have had Botox injections are extremely satisfied with the results.
 The outcome is often better than they anticipated, and some patients say their only regret is waiting so long to have Botox done.

 People love to share their Botox reviews and experiences online, and we encourage you to read them and discuss past patient results we’ve had in our practice during your consultation.

 The odds of a patient being satisfied with the outcome of any cosmetic procedure depend largely on the credentials and skill level of the practitioner.
 Detailed anatomical knowledge far beyond the scope of an “injection specialist” is required to ensure a safe and aesthetically pleasing result from a Botox treatment.

 When you place yourself in the hands of Dr. David A. Hecht, an award-winning double board-certified facial plastic surgeon, and head and neck surgeon, you’re getting the optimum level of care available.
 Due to his education, experience, and friendly bedside manner, patients who receive Botox in Scottsdale with Dr. Hecht are largely pleased with their results.

-Botox is a drug from Allergan and is derived from a neurotoxin produced by Clostridium botulinum, also called botulinum toxin.
-In its benign inactive form, Clostridium botulinum can be found in forests and streams, and in the intestinal tracts of certain mammals and fish.
+Botox is a drug from Allergan and is derived from a neurotoxin produced by Clostridium botulinum, also called the botulinum toxin.
+In its benign inactive form, Clostridium botulinum can be found in forests and streams, and the intestinal tracts of certain mammals and fish.